ARMmbed/yotta/docs/tutorial/tutorial.md

 ```

 ### That's it!
-That's all of the basic principles of using yotta, for more information check out the full [command reference](/../reference/commands.html).
+That's all of the basic principles of using `yotta`, for more information check out the full [command reference](/../reference/commands.html).